pchapin/sprocket/README.md

 IntelliJ (Community Edition is fine).
 Once you have IntelliJ installed you will need to use its plugin manager to download and install the Scala plugin for IntelliJ.
 Note that Sprocket uses several third party libraries but they are provided as part of this repository.
-Once all these preliminaries have been handled, you should be able to build Sprocket simply by executing the appropriate commands from within IntelliJ.
+Once all these preliminaries have been handled, you should be able to build Sprocket simply by simply opening the project file (Sprocket.iml) and executing the appropriate commands from within IntelliJ.

 Other Resources